Flagstone

 Flagstone has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects likely impacting the region.
-Notable initiatives include Flagstone, Flagstone Rise Estate, Flagstone State Primary School Expansion, and Stonewood Estate Flagstone.
-The following details projects expected to have the most relevance.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 17 projects that are expected to impact the area.
+Notable projects include Flagstone, Flagstone Rise Estate, Flagstone State Primary School Expansion, and Stonewood Estate Flagstone.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.